American foulbrood infected brood with sunken perforated cappings

 The ropiness test is a field check used when a sealed brood cell contains suspicious brown larval remains.
 A clean matchstick, small twig or similar disposable probe is gently inserted into the affected cell and then slowly withdrawn.

-If the remains stretch out in a brown, sticky thread, often several centimetres long, this is a strong warning sign of American foulbrood.
+If the remains stretch out in a brown, sticky thread, often several centimetres long, this can be a strong warning sign of American foulbrood.
 The material may look glue-like or mucus-like and can cling to the probe as it is pulled away.

-A positive ropiness test does not replace official diagnosis, but it should be treated seriously.
+A positive ropiness test does not replace official diagnosis or inspection, but it should be treated seriously.
 If you see ropy brown remains, close the hive, avoid moving any bees or equipment, and contact a bee inspector for advice.

 Do not keep testing multiple cells unnecessarily, and do not move frames between colonies afterwards.
 If AFB is suspected, the priority is to reduce the risk of spreading spores until the colony has been assessed properly.